traipham/react_review/README.md

    - **React Components**:
      - a JS function return react elements (html format)
      - Can call React Components inside one another
+     - Remember to export all components to call it in other files
+       - `export default comp_name`
    - **React Props**:
      - Allows us to put parameters into **React Component** functions.
 Passing data into components
      - Add int as props by using `<PersonComponent age={23}/>`